michaelniedermayr/clion_stm32_openocd/readme.md

 ### Setup ST-Link Utility and STM32CubeMX
 The ST-LINK Utility is a software provided by ST for programming their microcontrollers.
 STM32CubeMX is a tool that allows a very simple configuration of  the STM32 microcontrollers and the generation of the corresponding initialization C code.
-* Download and install the [ST-Link Utility](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads) (you have to register and sign in).
+* Download and install the [ST-Link Utility](http://www.st.com/en/development-tools/stsw-link004.html#getsoftware-scroll) (you have to register and sign in).
 * Download and install the [STM32CubeMX](http://www.st.com/en/development-tools/stm32cubemx.html#getsoftware-scroll) (you have to register and sign in).

 ### Setup GNU Arm Embedded Toolchain
 This contains the C/C++ compiler for Arm Cortex-M processors (like the STM32s).
 * Download and install the [GNU Arm Embedded Toolchain](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads).
-* During installation you are asked if you want to add path to environment variable.
-Selected it.
+* During installation you will be asked if you want to 'add path to environment variable'.
+Selected it!
 * Now you should be able to execute the toolchain from the command line.
-To check just open command line window and enter ‘arm-none-eabi-gcc --version’.
+To test this, just open the command line window and enter ‘arm-none-eabi-gcc --version’.

 ### Setup MinGW
 The MinGW toolchain provides the GNU Compiler Collection (GCC) and the GNU Debugger (GDB) for windows.